 You may not have realized that the music genre you are listening to is also important for sound quality.

 In other words, when talking about lossy and lossless, the perception of “loss” is very audio content dependent.

 Which genres do lossless FLAC do best with?
 Well, with a music genre that makes use of high-quality instruments, lossless formats like FLAC do much better.
 For example, symphony orchestras or jazz.

-On the other hand, genres that are less musically detailed will less likely tell the differences.
+On the other hand, genres that are less musically detailed will less likely to tell the differences.
 These types of genres include pop/rock and so on.

 The Origin of The Audio File Affects Quality

 The origin of the audio file that you are listening to is also important in determining quality.

 For example, many people will get music from torrent sites.
 A lot of the files on these sites are upgraded say from 128 to 320kbps.
 In addition, there are many fake lossless files out there!